jinghuazhao/INF/tryggve.md

 ### GNU parallel

-The version has some improvement and is installed at /data/jinhua/parallel-20181022/.
+The version installed at /data/jinhua/parallel-20181022/ has new features nevertheless replaced by parallel/20190122.

 ### qctool